thescientist13/HP_Stuff/content/Harrypedia/people/Granger/Hermione_Jean/index.md

 precisely the same, but the similarities are very very real.
 [Harry][] describes both as a pleasant feeling that makes it hard to think, hard to consider disagreeing, makes him *want* to go long.
-It would not surprise me if Veela were considered "dark" creatures,[^20200707-1] and there would be good reason for it.
+It would not surprise me if Veela were considered "dark" creatures,[^200707-1] and there would be good reason for it.
 [Fleur][] is not evil, she dislikes the effect she has on the males around her, and a "dark" creature would either not care or would active revel in her power over the helpless males.
-You could, however, understand a government who either did not make that fine distinction, or who judged the entire race of Veela based on the action of a subset who *did* abuse the ability.
+You could, however, understand a government that either did not make this fine distinction, or who judged the entire race of Veela based on the action of a subset who *did* abuse the ability.

 Hermione might not have liked that [Ron][] did react, but she would have known